 The words ‘god’, ‘goddess’ and ‘deity’ should not normally be capitalised as they are general nouns not proper nouns.
 As their names are proper nouns, the first letter of the names of gods, deities and the Indefinable should be capitalised.

-Christians generally use capitals for the names of God, like God the Father, Jesus Christ, Yahweh, the Holy Spirit etc. They will even capitalise ‘the Word’ when it is referring to Jesus Christ.
-They also usually capitalise all pronouns referring to God.
+Christians generally use capitals for the names of God, like God the Father, Jesus Christ, Yahweh, the Holy Spirit, etc. They will even capitalise ‘the Word’ when it is referring to Jesus Christ.
+They also usually capitalise all pronouns referring to God, but this doesn’t have to be done.
+It’s up to the individual author whether or not they feel it’s appropriate.

 All three persons of the Trinity—e.g. the Lord, He is mighty; to Him we come; Father, Son and Holy Spirit.

-Christians will use capital ‘Y’ for You and Yours, when referring to God, except in Bible quotes, in which case the capitalisation used in the bible takes precedence.
+Christians will use capital ‘Y’ for You and Yours, when referring to God, except in Bible quotes, in which case the capitalisation used in the Bible takes precedence.
+However, as mentioned above, this is not necessary, although it should be used if it’s the author’s preference.

 They will use lower case for relative pronouns such as who, whom.
 They will use a lower case ‘g’ for false gods (e.g. Baal was a god of the Canaanites).
-Exception: where quoting the Bible (follow the version quoted).
+Exception: when quoting the Bible, use the same capitalisation as the version being quoted.

 Also: ‘Sovereign One’ but ‘God is sovereign’.
 And: ‘of all deities, God is the only true and sovereign one’.